Michael-Picc/CSCI-4560-Project/README.md

 ## Step 3: pip install requirements

 This step is an easy step but a crucial one, without it, the packages would never be isntalled.
-Since we have created a requirements.txt file, all we have to do to install every package needed is run the following command: *pip install -r requirements.txt*
+Since we have created a requirements.txt file, all we have to do to install every package needed is run the following command: *pip install -r requirements.txt* Note: if that does not work for you, run each pip install individually!

 Once it runs, you should see something like this:
 ![pip install requirements.txt](https://github.com/Michael-Picc/CSCI-4560-Project/assets/136484545/b284f9f7-697b-4931-a628-2390efa4f2c3)